kcearns/docker-swarm-meetup/README.md

 Lets upgrade the _redis_ service.

-* Type **docker-machine ssh [kcearns]-node01 "docker service update --image redis:4.0.0 redis"**
+* Type **docker-machine ssh [username]-node01 "docker service update --image redis:4.0.0 redis"**

-If you run the _service inspect_ inspect command during the update you can view the update status.
+If you run the _service inspect_ command during the update you can view the update status.

 ```
 ID:		7vd3hc3jcf89xs32687suohd4